 All this self can do in other words is ‘get by’ by living a kind of ‘surrogate life’ – a surrogate life which is made up of all sorts of various assorted desire-states, either positive or negative.
 The thing about all these desire-states is however that they can never come to anything.
 The whole point of a desire state is that it is all about obtaining X, Y or Z and this is the one thing that can never happen!

 There never could be a bigger impossibility than the impossibility of obtaining the object of our desire because the object of our desire is a projection.
 We’re chasing a projection.
 We’re chasing our own projections.
-The Mind-Created Self is chasing its own projection like a puppy chasing its tail; if it could catch up with its tail then it would find out that it (the MCS) doesn’t actually exist in the first place but it never can catch up.
+The Mind-Created Self is chasing its own projections like a puppy chasing its tail; if it could catch up with its tail then it would find out that it (the MCS) doesn’t actually exist in the first place but it never can catch up.
 It can never catch up with itself, and so it never finds this out…

 Author: Nick Williams